 The relationship between twin cities from various countries helps to achieve certain goals involved in cultural, economic and informational dimensions of cooperation.
 Moreover, the cities are able to pick up good practices from others during the mutual projects that surely bring many advantages.
-At present Radomsko has four twin cities: Makó (Hungary), Lincoln, (Great Britain), Kiryat Bialik (Israel) and Voznesensk (Ukraine).
+At present Radomsko has five twin cities: Makó (Hungary), Lincoln, (Great Britain), Kiryat Bialik (Israel) and Voznesensk (Ukraine) and Olaine (Latvia).

 Makó is a town located in south-eastern part of Hungary – in Csongrád County, on the Maros River.
 The borders lies about 10 kilometers near Romania.